jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > The players' lighting of the beacon of Argynvostholt in [[Arc Q - A Shining Beacon]] inspires Lady Wachter to hope for a future without Strahd von Zarovich.
 She becomes a steadfast ally in the fight against Strahd after the players obtain the *Sunsword* in [[Arc S - A Sword of Sunlight]].

-***Accepting the Mission.*** If the players accept Lady Wachter’s assignment, she promises that she will send one of her associates to brief them on Izek Strazni’s schedule—and provide the bottle of poisoned wine—the following morning.
+***Accepting the Mission.*** If the players accept Lady Wachter’s assignment, she promises that she will send one of her associates to brief them on [[Izek Strazni]]’s schedule—and provide the bottle of poisoned wine—the following morning.

 > [!lore]+ **Ezra: What Barovians Know**
 > Some learned Barovians, such as Kasimir or Father Petrovich, know the information about Ezra contained in <span class="citation"><em>Van Richten's Guide to Ravenloft</em> (p.
 64)</span>.
 However, few know more than that, even among Ezra's own worshippers.
 Kasimir and other long-lived Barovians can share that worship of Ezra began only after Barovia passed into the mists, and that no Barovian had heard the goddess's name before then.